Tel: +44 (0) 131 651 4167

 Before entering academia, I worked in a variety of roles related to progressive politics in both the United States and the United Kingdom.
 I have experience as a community organiser, a participatory action researcher and as a trade union organiser.

-As a political sociologist, I have research interests in two areas: investigating racial and gender social and economic inequalities in a comparative perspective and exploring the political movements of marginalised groups, particularly in relation to welfare states.
+As a political sociologist, I have research interests in two areas: investigating racial and gender social and economic inequalities in a comparative perspective and exploring the grassroots organising of marginalised groups for social welfare and social citizenship.